-Swag 101: What You Need to Know about Trade Show Giveaways and Promotional Items
+Swag 101: Trade Show Giveaways and Promotional Products

 by Margot Carmichael Lester, Staples® Contributing Writer